New model structures for Algebraic Quantum Field Theory

-In general, it is not clear if the adjunction $\upiota_{\sharp}\colon \Alg_{\OpB}(\V)\rightleftarrows \Alg_{\OpN}(\V)\colon \upiota^*$ yields a Quillen equivalence between the extension model on the right and the projective model on the left; this property is the one that we want at the end.
-However, we will prove that the only additional hypothesis for this to hold is the following. \begin{hyp} The unit $\id\to\upiota^*\upiota_{\sharp}$ is an equivalence on proj-cofibrant algebras\footnote{We interprete this condition as $\mathbb{L}\upiota_{\sharp}$ being homotopically fully-faithful.
-It is ensured if $\upiota$ is fully-faithful in the ordinary operadic sense.}. \end{hyp} The proof consists on identifying more precisely cofibrant objects and cofibrations between cofibrant objects in the extension model.
-We do so by constructing part of the extension model by other means.
-In particular, we apply the dual of \cite[Theorem 3.6]{carmona_Bousfield_2022} to the projective model on $\Alg_{\OpN}(\V)$ and a particular augmented endofunctor $(\Qrep,\upepsilon)$ that we now define.
+In general, it is not clear if the adjunction $\upiota_{\sharp}\colon \Alg_{\OpB}(\V)\rightleftarrows \Alg_{\OpN}(\V)\colon \upiota^*$ yields a Quillen equivalence between the extension model structure on the right and the projective model structure on the left; this property is the one that we want at the end.
+However, we will prove that the only additional hypothesis for this to hold is the following. \begin{hyp} The unit $\id\to\upiota^*\upiota_{\sharp}$ is an equivalence on proj-cofibrant algebras\footnote{We interpret this condition as $\mathbb{L}\upiota_{\sharp}$ being homotopically fully faithful.
+It is ensured if $\upiota$ is fully faithful in the ordinary operadic sense.}. \end{hyp} The proof consists of identifying more precisely cofibrant objects and cofibrations between cofibrant objects in the extension model structure.
+We do so by constructing part of the extension model structure by other means.
+In particular, we apply the dual of \cite[Theorem 3.6]{carmona_Bousfield_2022} to the projective model structure on $\Alg_{\OpN}(\V)$ and a particular augmented endofunctor $(\Qrep,\upepsilon)$ that we now define.

 Fix a functorial cofibrant replacement $(\Q,\q)$ on $\Alg_{\OpB}(\V)$.
-Then, one gets the derived pair between projective models
+Then, one gets the derived pair between projective model categories

 and the composite endofunctor $\Qrep=\upiota_{\sharp}\Q\upiota^*$ on $\Alg_{\OpN}(\V)$ admits an augmentation that should be seen as the derived counit of the derived pair,